 - Definitely make friends with the people who work at your hostel or hotel too.
 This is a good time to gather some local advice about things to do in the area, good places to eat – stuff like that.
 Locals know best!

 There’s literally so much to do in Buenos Aires for solo travellers, with fun activities going on all the time.
-Go try out some yoga, try your hand at Spanish lessons… There’s a ton of things to get up to.
 And what’s more the nightlife is poppin’ and is the perfect way to meet new friends.
 So book yourself somewhere social, get chatting to people and head out into the city.
 It’ll be awesome!